 Millions of people have to live every day with the embarrassment of receding gums.
 Not only is it embarrassing, but it’s also quite painful as well.
 If you’re like most people who experience this condition, you’re probably looking for ways to treat it before it progresses into something more serious.
 Luckily, there are several treatment options for receding gums available to you today.
-These options can help you get back what you once had and make smile enhancement surgery a more feasible option for you.
+These options can help you get back what you once had and make healing receding gums naturally a more feasible option for you.

 If you think that all treatments are the same, think again.
 When it comes to periodontal treatments, doctors have various methods for doing so.
 Some will recommend topical antibiotics, while others will recommend surgical procedures.
 In some instances, your dentist may apply a soft, long-lasting soft gel directly to your gums or inject an oral antibiotic into your mouth.
 In other cases, the doctor will recommend periodontal or gum grafting surgeries.

 As mentioned above, one of the best forms of treatment for receding gums is periodontal disease treatment.
 Periodontal disease is caused by bad oral hygiene habits that lead to the buildup of plaque (which makes it difficult for your teeth to properly absorb food and saliva).
 The longer this build-up remains, the more difficult it is for your teeth to work.
 This can lead to dental problems including cavities, erosion, and gum tissue loss, as well as inflammation of gums and periodontal pockets.